 When you take into account the fact that some species of these can cause gastric upset when eaten fresh and under-cooked, you can understand why I dry these most of the time when I find them, since dehydrating has the magical effect of negating tummy problems.

 After dehydrating, you have to reconstitute the mushrooms to bring them back to life.
-Of course you can use them to make broth, or powder them to crust meat or fish, but to concentrate their flavor to the max, I like to cook them down in their liquid with a little shallot, herbs, and booze to make a rich, concentrated duxelles-a classic technique of preserving almost any mushroom, and one I use religiously at the restaurant, and at home.
+Of course you can use them to make broth, or powder them to crust meat or fish, but to concentrate their flavor to the max, I like to cook them down in their liquid with a little shallot, herbs, and booze to make a rich, concentrated duxelles-a classic technique of preserving almost any mushroom, and one I use religiously at the restaurant.

 Scaber Stalk Fritters